Shelton, Connecticut

 Shelton is a city in Fairfield County, Connecticut, United States.
 The population was 40,869 at the 2020 United States Census.
+The city is part of the Naugatuck Valley Planning Region.

 History

 Origins

-Shelton was settled by the English as part of the town of Stratford, Connecticut, in 1639.
+Shelton was settled by the English as part of the town of Stratford in 1639.
 On May 15, 1656, the Court of the Colony of Connecticut in Hartford affirmed that the town of Stratford included all of the territory 12 mi inland from Long Island Sound, between the Housatonic River and the Fairfield town line.
 In 1662, Stratford selectmen Lt.
 Joseph Judson, Captain Joseph Hawley and John Minor had secured all the written deeds of transfer from the Golden Hill Paugussett Indian Nation for this vast territory that comprises the present-day towns of Trumbull, Shelton and Monroe.
 Shelton was split off from Stratford in 1789, as Huntington (named for Samuel Huntington).

 The current name originated in a manufacturing village started in the 1860s named for the Shelton Company founded by Edward N. Shelton—also founder of Ousatonic Water Power Company.

-The rapidly growing borough of Shelton incorporated as a city in 1915 and was consolidated with the town of Huntington in 1919 establishing the present city of Shelton.
+The rapidly growing borough of Shelton incorporated as a city in 1915 and was consolidated with the town of Huntington in 1919, establishing the present city of Shelton.